“Mistakes are the growing pains of wisdom.” -William Jordan

 successful internet boycotts would be!

 Meanwhile the in-house development team was working on their second game (mirror), Space Race.
-It was soon cloned by Midway as (mirror) Asteroid.
+It was soon cloned by Midway as Asteroid (mirror).
 By 1975 Midway was Atari’s closest competitor.
-Their game Gunfight, a Taito-developed Old Western duel game, was quite popular.
+Their game Gunfight, a Taito-developed Old Western duel game, was quite popular (and the first Japanese arcade hit).
 Today it’s remembered for being the first game with a microprocessor.
 Midway had the original game reworked by Dave Nutting, the brother of Nutting Associates boss Bill Nutting.
-Despite their success, Atari stayed ahead by constantly innovating.
+Despite their success, Atari stayed ahead only by constantly innovating.
 Atari continued with Gotcha!, a game which is significant for being the first in the maze genre, but which was ultimately unpopular; and Steeplechase.
 Now here’s where we get to another interesting story from the files of Atari.
 In order to get around exclusivity deals with distributors, Bushnell told his neighbor and second-in-command (i.e. “queen”) Joe Keenan to found an artificial competitor named Kee Games.
 This way Atari could produce twice as many games and sell them to different distributors, all while making the industry look bigger than it actually was.
 That was sure to teach those jackals a thing or three.

 Atari got more than it bargained for, though.
 Kee Games soon became more successful than its secret parent company.
 After Kee Games’ game (mirror) Tank became a hit, Bushnell knew he needed to get his talent back or Atari could face extinction.
 Atari announced a “merger” with Kee Games, and Keenan was made President of Atari so that Bushnell could focus on research.
 Bushnell and Lipkin went around the country to talk to distributors and vendors.
 Nolan really needed to get away from the stress for a while, because Atari’s constant growth (including expansion into Japan and Europe) cut into the company’s profits, and swelling competition lowered their revenue.
 Besides, the cost of creating a second company only to have it merged back cost a great deal of money.
 Later on at a trade show, an Empire Distributing (and then later a Bally) employee named Joe Robbins revealed that he and he alone knew that Kee Games was a scheme from the start.
 He told Bushnell “You think you’re pretty clever.
 I know your number, but I respect you.
 I knew what you were doing and you did it really well.”